 Most discussion of Daoist ritual is silent.
 But the texts of Daoist ritual are never read silently; they are performed aloud, and never in ordinary speech mode.
 So we have no choice but to address sound—it is not extraneous but intrinsic.
 By belatedly moving on to sound in Part Three of my book I may seem to be relegating it to a subsidiary role; instead, only now are we addressing the heart of ritual performance.
 That’s why we need films, too.

 Household Daoists in north China identify three types of organized ritual sound, “blowing, beating, and reciting” (chuidanian): melodic instrumental music, percussion, and vocal liturgy.
 These are in reverse order of importance, with vocal liturgy primary.
-Chapters 14 to 16 treat them in turn.
+Chapters 14 to 16 of my book Daoist priests of the Li family treat them in turn.